 What can I sell on Shopify?

-You can sell both products (digital and physical) and services (virtual and in-person) on Shopify.
+You can sell products (digital and physical) and services on Shopify.
 Intangible things to sell on Shopify include memberships, consultations, fonts, installations, event tickets, and digital gift cards.
 But don’t stop there!
 Keep looking for your niche—the possibilities are infinite.

 What do you need to start selling on Shopify?

-To make your first sale on Shopify, you first need to develop a brand, hone in on your customer, and decide what you want to sell.
+To make your first sale on Shopify, you first need to develop a brand, research your target customer, and decide what you want to sell.
 The next step is building your store and starting your online business.
-After you’ve launched, drive traffic to your store through tactics like organic marketing, paid ads, SEO, and/or influencer shoutouts.
+After you’ve launched, drive traffic to your store through tactics like organic marketing, paid ads, SEO, and influencer shoutouts.

 Can you sell your own items on Shopify?

 Yes, you can make and sell crafts and other handmade items on Shopify.
-If you’re a maker, you can set up a store to sell your goods directly to your target audience.
-Also consider selling across multiple sales channels, like online craft marketplaces, to extend your reach.
+If you’re a maker, you can set up a store to sell your goods directly to your target market.
+Consider selling across multiple sales channels, such as online craft marketplaces, to expand your reach.
 You can also sell vintage finds, secondhand items, digital creations, and more.

 Is Shopify good for beginners?